 This model considers the dressed states at the two minima of the dispersion relation, which emerges when two different states $\downarrow$ and $\uparrow$ (e.g., internal atomic states \cite{Lin2011, Putra2020}, or different bands of an optical lattice \cite{Li2017}) are coupled through an optical field that transfers momentum to the atoms.
-A pair of laser beams in a two-photon Raman configuration with frequency difference $\Delta\omega_\mathrm{R}$, two-photon Rabi frequency $\Omega$ and two-photon detuning $\delta$ is used, as depicted in Fig. \ref{Fig:Fig1}(b).
-It leads to a momentum transfer $2\hbar k_\mathrm{R}$ along the $x$ direction $\mathbf{e_x}$, with $\hbar k_{\mathrm{R}}$ the recoil momentum unit and $\hbar=h/(2\pi)$ the reduced Planck's constant.
+To realize this coupling, we use a pair of laser beams in a two-photon Raman configuration with frequency difference $\Delta\omega_\mathrm{R}$, two-photon Rabi frequency $\Omega$ and two-photon detuning $\delta$ (Fig. \ref{Fig:Fig1}(b)).
+It leads to a momentum transfer $2\hbar k_\mathrm{R}$ along the $x$ direction $\mathbf{e_x}$, with $\hbar k_{\mathrm{R}}$ the recoil momentum unit and $\hbar=h/(2\pi)$ the reduced Planck constant.
 The atom-photon dressed states have a momentum-dependent spin composition, which is set by the polarization parameter $P=\tilde{\delta}/\tilde{\Omega}$, where $\tilde{\delta}=\delta-2\hbar k_{\mathrm{R}} k/m$ and $\tilde{\Omega}=\sqrt{\Omega^2+\tilde{\delta}^2}$ are the generalized detuning and Rabi frequency.
 Here $m$ is the atomic mass and $\hbar k$ is the momentum along $x$ in the frame rotating at $\Delta\omega_\mathrm{R}$ and co-moving with the Raman coupling fields \cite{methods}.
 In this frame, the single-particle Hamiltonian of the system takes the translationally invariant form

-where $\sigma_x$ and $\sigma_z$ are Pauli matrices.
-For $\hbar\Omega<4\,E_\mathrm{R}$, where $E_\mathrm{R}=\hbar^2k_\mathrm{R}^2/2m$ is the Raman recoil energy, the dispersion relation of the lower dressed state features two minima, see Fig. \ref{Fig:Fig1}(c).
+where $\sigma_x$ and $\sigma_z$ are the Pauli matrices.
+For $\hbar\Omega<4\,E_\mathrm{R}$, where $E_\mathrm{R}=\hbar^2k_\mathrm{R}^2/2m$ is the Raman recoil energy, the dispersion relation of the lower dressed state features two minima (Fig. \ref{Fig:Fig1}(c)).
 The system behaves as a mixture of condensates in the left ($\ell$) and right ($r$) wells that are non-orthogonal.
-Thus, a modulated density profile emerges due to interference between them when both $\ell$ and $r$ are simultaneously occupied and miscible \cite{Higbie2004, Lin2011}.
-Their overlap increases with the spin-orbit coupling strength, leading to a contrast of the density modulation that, away from the transition, scales linearly with $\Omega$ \cite{methods}.
+Thus, a modulated density profile emerges owing to an interference between them when both $\ell$ and $r$ are simultaneously occupied and miscible \cite{Higbie2004, Lin2011}.
+As the spin-orbit coupling strength increases, $\ell$ and $r$ become less orthogonal to each other.
+This larger wavefunction overlap leads to an increased contrast of the density modulation which, away from the transition, scales linearly with $\Omega$ \cite{methods}.